 In the example above, the default mouse pointer has a blue shadow.
 It trails the pointer as it moves, then wobbles back into place when the pointer stills.

-What we like: This colorful cursor helps users easily locate where they are on a black-and-white website.
+What I like: This colorful cursor helps me easily locate where I am on a black-and-white website.

 Example use cases: The ball in the image is bouncy and fun.
 If your brand sells products that are creative or appeal to kids, this can be an engaging addition to your site.
 If dots are a part of your logo, a dot may also be a natural fit.